maierfelix/azula/README.md

 #

 *azula* is a lightweight GPU accelerated HTML GUI for Node.
-This project uses [Ultralight](https://github.com/ultralight-ux/Ultralight), which is a Fork of [WebKit](https://webkit.org/), with less memory usage and low disk space requirements.
+This project uses [Ultralight](https://github.com/ultralight-ux/Ultralight), which is an embedding friendly Fork of [WebKit](https://webkit.org/), with less memory usage and low disk space requirements.

-*azula* supports running in [OSR](#OSR) mode, which makes it easy to embed *azula* in existing projects as a GUI solution.
+*azula* can optionally run in [OSR](#OSR) mode, which makes it easy to embed *azula* in low-level JavaScript projects.

 ## Platforms